Simultaneous bosonic and fermionic T-dualization of the type II superstring theory -- Buscher approach and double space representation: Combined bosonic and fermionic T-dualization - full T-dualization

 After performed fermionic T-dualization procedure there is a set of transformation laws given in Eqs.(\ref{eq:ftlaw1}), (\ref{eq:ftlaw2}), (\ref{eq:inftlaw1}) and (\ref{eq:invftlaw2}).
 The second in the row, the bosonic T-dualization, gives

 Using the expressions for fermionic T-dualized background fields (\ref{eq:GBdual}), (\ref{eq:Psidual}) and (\ref{eq:Fdual}), the above equation gets the form

-As we see the full T-dual transformation law for $\partial_+ x^\mu$ given in Eqs.(\ref{eq:fullxp}) and (\ref{eq:fullxpfb}) are the same, which suggests that bosonic and fermionic T-dualization in this specific case commute.
+It is obvious the full T-dual transformation law for $\partial_+ x^\mu$ given in Eqs.(\ref{eq:fullxp}) and (\ref{eq:fullxpfb}) are the same, which suggests that bosonic and fermionic T-dualization in this specific case commute.
 For full confirmation it remains to check the rest of T-dual transformation laws.

 For $\partial_- x^\mu$ the story is completely identical.
 After performed fermionic T-dualization, the transformation law (\ref{eq:dmx}) gets the form

 Using (\ref{eq:GBdual}), (\ref{eq:Psidual}) and (\ref{eq:Fdual}), the above equation transforms into